-Simpson University offers 29 undergraduate majors in the traditional program.
+Simpson University offers 25 undergraduate majors in the traditional program.
 A complete listing of curricular requirements is found in the catalog under "Programs of Study," starting on p.
-37.
+64.

-ALTERNATIVE MAJORS OR MINORS
+ALTERNATIVE MAIORS OR MINORS

-Students who want to pursue a major or minor that is not offered by Simpson University may consult with their advisor, after they have been enrolled for 10 weeks, about proposing a special course of study.
+Students who want to pursue a major or minor that is not offered by Simpson University may, after they have been enrolled for 10 weeks, consult with their advisor about proposing a special course of study.
 The program may be interdisciplinary in nature and may incorporate coursework completed at other accredited institutions.
 For guidelines on preparing a proposal for an alternative major or minor, check with the Registrar's Office.
-Proposals must be submitted before the start of a student's junior year (less than 62 credits completed).
+Proposals must be submitted before the start of a student's junior year (fewer than 62 credits completed).
 Approval must be granted through the Academic Council.

-DECLARING A MAJOR / CHANGING A MAJOR
+DECLARING A MAJOR / CHANGING A MAJOR/DECLARING A SPECIALIZATION

-Application forms for declaring or changing majors are available in the Registrar's Office.
-Changing a major has curriculum implications and may result in the postponing of an anticipated graduation date.
-A student should consult with their assigned academic or faculty advisor whenever considering changing a major.
+Application forms for declaring or changing majors, or declaring/changing a specialization, are available in the Registrar's Office.
+Changing a major has curriculum implications and may result in postponing an anticipated graduation date.
+Students should consult with their assigned academic or faculty advisor when considering a new major.
 An Update of Major form must be recorded in the Registrar's Office before a new faculty advisor is assigned.